AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases/content_management.md

 const mediaAttributes = {title: "Sample.pptx"} // only .pptx file types are supported by Express

-// Import presentation to document function importPresentation(blob, mediaAttributes) {
+// Import a presentation.
+Note: this will be imported as a new Adobe Express presentation. function importPresentation(blob, mediaAttributes) {
   try {
     document.importPresentation(blob, mediaAttributes);